 🤖 AI Usage & Token Packs

-Monthly Base Queries — included with your plan, resets monthly
+Monthly Base Queries -- included with your plan, resets monthly

-— / — this month
+-- / -- this month

-— requests remaining · resets Apr 1
+-- requests remaining · resets monthly

 🪙 Token Pack Balance